Computation of the deformation of rhombi-slit kirigami: Numerical tests

 \section{Numerical tests}

-\texttt{dolfinx} is used in its configuration for complex numbers, see \cite{ScroggsEtal2022,BasixJoss,KirbyLogg2006,AlnaesEtal2014}.
-The numerical experiments consist in solving \eqref{eq:discrete nonlinear} for various boundary conditions and different material parameters. \eqref{eq:discrete nonlinear} is solved through Newton iterations.
+The numerical experiments consist in solving \eqref{eq:discrete nonlinear} for various boundary conditions and different material parameters.
+Equation \eqref{eq:discrete nonlinear} is solved through Newton iterations.
+Note that within the range of values of $\xi$ obtained in these numerical experiments, one has $\hat{B}(\xi) = B(\xi)$.
+Therefore, no cut-off of the eigenvalues of $B(\xi)$ is necessary for the numerical experiments presented below.
+The implementation is performed in\texttt{firedrake}, using its configuration for complex numbers, see \cite{firedrake}.
 Then, $\gamma_h$, and $y_{\mathrm{eff},h}$ are computed from $\Re(\xi_h)$ through least-squares and Equations \eqref{eq:gamma} and \eqref{eq:yeff}.
 These results are then compared to experimental results.
 The regularization parameter $\varepsilon$ is chosen to be as small as possible while still providing a good agreement with the experimental results.
 The experimental data are recovered using the image recognition capabilities of \texttt{matlab}, see \cite[Supplementary Material~7]{zheng2022continuum}.
-The code can be found in \cite{code}.